 But, if this happens, you do have options.
 If you have extenuating circumstances that you can document, you may be able to appeal the decision.

 Also, if you obtain an endorser who does not have an adverse credit history, you may be able to qualify for a Parent PLUS loan.
 An endorser takes a similar role as a cosigner, which means, they are responsible for paying back the loan if you do not repay it.

 If you choose either of these options, you may also need to complete credit counseling on the StudenLoans.gov website.

 What are the interest rates?

-The current interest rate on a Parent PLUS loan is 7%.
+The current interest rate on a Parent PLUS loan is 7.6% and there is an origination fee of 4.248% (as of October 2018).
 Interest rates for this loan are fixed for the life of the loan, which is both good and bad news.